muratk5n/thirdwave/en/2022/10/modernism-nostalgia-ozyurek.md

 ![](modernism_cover.jpg)

-Now riled-up followers, gazing through the dead-looking eyes of the founder's picture, were trying too hard..
+These riled-up followers, gazing through the dead-looking eyes of the founder's picture, were clearly trying too hard..
 This was culture war, as in US it around useless issues to hide away the abnormalities of the uniparty, this one was pitting one group against another, while hiding away its own abnormalities.
 The nostalgia aimed for an 1920s spirit, when the only ideology was Kemal's, centered around a nomadic pure Turk who was the bringer of civilization at the same time forgotten (until Kemal reminded everyone).
 The ideology, and the nostalgia for it later had many uses, one of which was to cement relations with the Anglo alliance, another historical amnesia, yet another to explain away lost territories with conjured up animosities.
-But post 2000 the remembarences, and nostalgia was comical - that is how I remembered them and wondered when these people would wake up and find out what was done to them.
+The remembarences, and nostalgia ritual was more comical than anything else the flow of history having gone past tragedy, and comedy stages.
+That is how I remembered them and wondered when these people would wake up and find out what was done to them.